 On June 16th the SBA released its new forgiveness application (with separate instructions) which is only 5 pages long and much more straightforward than the first (now defunct) one.
 Work through Schedule A to see how the new FTE rules affect your business.
 There is a shorter 3-page EZ version" (with separate instructions) that applies to borrowers that:

 Q: What expenses are forgivable under the Paycheck Protection Program (PPP)?

-Forgivable expenses are: payroll costs, mortgage interest, rent, utilities (payments for a service for the distribution of electricity, gas, water or transportation), and group health insurance premiums.
+Forgivable expenses are: payroll costs, mortgage interest, rent, utilities (payments for a service for the distribution of electricity, gas, water or transportation), and group health insurance premiums paid by your company.
 Only the state and local payroll taxes (not federal taxes) assessed on employee compensation and paid by the employer are eligible for forgiveness.

 Although payroll costs for employees are more generously expanded for the new 24-week covered period, forgivable owner compensation under the new rules is calculated thus: for all owner-employees, self-employed individuals, or general partners utilizing the new 24-week period, you can pay yourself 2.5 months’ worth of your 2019 compensation up to a max of $20,833 (the 2.5-month equivalent of $100,000 per year).
 For an 8-week covered period, this amount is capped at 8/52 of 2019 compensation (up to $15,385).